JeissonRuiz02/adipa-market-intel/README.md

 Two pipelines with distinct responsibilities running on Docker:

 **Light pipeline** (`scrape_prices`) — runs every 15 minutes via Prefect.
-Checks prices of known courses from Platzi, Coursera, and Udemy via plain HTTP and UPSERTs the results into `raw_courses`.
+Checks prices of known courses from Platzi, Coursera, Udemy and Domestika via plain HTTP and UPSERTs the results into `raw_courses`.
 Takes seconds.
 Low resource usage.

 **Heavy pipeline** (`scraper.py` + `analyze.py`) — runs once per day on a 24-hour shell loop inside `worker-heavy`.
 Scrapes the full catalog using Playwright (JS-rendered pages), then normalizes prices to USD with Polars and writes daily statistics to `market_report`.
 Takes minutes.